Asian Food in Belfast

 What are Dumplings?

-A variation of dumplings exists in every Asian cuisine and they are so old we can’t tell where the first dumpling was created or by whom.
-Dumplings are traditionally a small, usually bite-sized, parcel of filling wrapped in a thin dough.
-Dumplings can be cooked in a variety of ways such as steaming, boiling, and pan frying and are filled with a range of ingredients and sometimes even soup.
+A variation of dumplings exists in every Asian cuisine, and they are so old that we can’t tell where the first dumpling was created or by whom.
+Dumplings are traditionally small, bite-sized filling parcels wrapped in a thin dough.
+They can be cooked in various ways, such as steaming, boiling, and pan-frying, and are filled with different ingredients and sometimes even soup.

 Dumpling Library

-The Dumpling Library is a exciting Pan-Asian restaurant in Belfast serving up Chinese, Japanese, and Korean cuisine.
+The Dumpling Library is an exciting Pan-Asian restaurant in Belfast that serves Chinese, Japanese, and Korean cuisine.
 Their menu features a selection of Steamed/Pan-Fried dumplings made in the Traditional Chinese style.
-All their dumplings are made to order making sure you get the freshest and best dumplings in Belfast.
-They also serve Bao Buns with varieties that include pork, chicken, beer, and even eel.
+All their dumplings are made to order, ensuring you get the freshest and best dumplings in Belfast.
+They also serve Bao Buns in pork, chicken, beer, and even eel varieties.

 Location: Unit 6, St. Anne’s Square, Edward St, Belfast BT1 2LR